 “Thanks,” Jane said.
 “I really appreciate that.”

 But J’dash wasn’t some big Hlaalu magnate with properties and money to spare.
-Not getting the rent would hurt him.
+Not getting the rent meant harder times for him.

 “I bet you can do great art even with crappy paints,” Trent said.